-For most adults, aiming for at least 2 cups of fruit and 3 cups of vegetables daily, is a good way to make sure you’re meeting your potassium goals.
-Plus, research has shown that fruit and vegetable intake is associated with a reduced risk for many chronic diseases, including heart disease..
+Aiming for 1 ½ to 2 cups of fruit and 2 to 2 ½ cups of vegetables daily, is a good way to make sure you’re meeting your potassium goals.
+Plus, research has shown that fruit and vegetable intake is associated with a reduced risk for many chronic diseases, including heart disease.

 Fat Matters for the Heart

-Replacing sources of saturated fat with unsaturated fats has been shown to be beneficial in reducing “bad” cholesterol levels and may help lower the risk for heart disease.
+Replacing sources of saturated fat and trans fat with unsaturated fats has been shown to be beneficial in reducing “bad” cholesterol levels and may help lower the risk for heart disease.
 Foods such as olive oil, canola oil, avocados, nuts and seeds contain unsaturated fat.

 Omega-3 fatty acids are a special type of unsaturated fat commonly found in fatty fish, such as salmon, mackerel, tuna and herring.
 They also are found in walnuts and flaxseed.
 Fish is a good source of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), whereas nuts and seeds contain alpha-linolenic acid (ALA).
 Because these foods contain different types of omega-3 fatty acids, it is good to include a variety in your eating plan.
 (Women who are of childbearing age, pregnant or breastfeeding should consult the “Advice about Eating Fish” from the U.S. Food and Drug Administration and the Environmental Protection Agency.)

 Slow and Steady Weight Loss for Heart Health

 If your body mass index is considered to be overweight or obese, gradual weight loss offers the best results for overall health.
-Even a 5 to 10 percent loss in body weight can help reduce blood pressure and lead to other improvements in health.
+Even a 3 to 5 percent loss in body weight can lead to health improvements in people with risk factors for heart disease.
 Regular physical activity also can be beneficial.
-Get at least 30 minutes of moderate-intensity physical activity each week, with some activity on most days of the week.
+Get at least 2 hours and 30 minutes of moderate-intensity physical activity each week, with some activity on most days of the week.
 More moderate-to-vigorous intensity physical activity may be required for weight loss, so be sure to check with your physician before starting an exercise program.